nsankareswari-70/How-to-Create-a-Data-Entry-Form-in-Excel/README.md

 - Restore: If you’re editing an existing entry, you can restore the previous data in the form (if you haven’t clicked New or hit Enter).
 - Find Prev: This will find the previous entry.
 - Find Next: This will find the next entry.
 - Criteria: This allows you to find specific records.
 For example, if I am looking for all the records, where the candidate was Hired, I need to click the Criteria button, enter ‘Hired’ in the Status field and then use the find buttons.
-Example of this is covered later in this tutorial.
 - Close: This will close the form.
 - Scroll Bar: You can use the scroll bar to go through the records.